-A perfectly formed UNESCO town with culture, beach clubs, rooftops and the famous rIva walkway.
+Split, a perfectly formed UNESCO town with culture, beach clubs, rooftops and the famous rIva walkway.
 Once home to the romans its steeped in history and culture.
 Plus it’s a perfect base to explore its beautiful neighbouring islands and stunning national parks.
-Follow my travel guide to Split get the most out of this special Croatian town.
+Here’s all you need to know to get the most out of this special Croatian town.

 When I found out my grandparents had been here 60 years ago I knew I had to follow in family footsteps!
 It’s certainly not the cheap option it was a few years ago but it was so worth it.
 Memories last a life time and many more were made this trip.
 So let’s go…

-Hotel transfer has many options: There’s a local bus that is just a few euros that drops in the centre of Split – especially good for the back packers and island hoppers.
+There are many options for the airport transfer.
+There’s a local bus that is just a few euros that drops in the centre of Split – especially good for the back packers and island hoppers.
 Taxis can be pre booked but I found them significantly more expensive than Uber /Bolt, so opted for that.
 If you do too then head to the right of the airport on to the main road where you can meet your driver.
-It’s pretty clear on the app and not complicated – mine came within a few minutes.
-Yes there were running scenes with over sized suitcases so maybe get to the road then order yours.
+It’s pretty clear on the app and not complicated – mine came quicker than London so yes there were running scenes with over sized suitcases.
+So maybe get to the road then order yours.

 I really wanted to stay at Le Meriden, mainly due to their beach club.
 But it was out of budget.
 The more I researched, the more it wouldn’t have been right for us.
 It was out in Podstrana.
 Only 10/15 Uber away from the city – not far at all but I wanted it be able to walk in and out of the city.
 If however you are looking for a flop and drop all encompassing hotel with just a few exploring days then I would recommend it.

-In Split city I was torn between three hotels – because of their rooftop pools!
+I decided for this trip we needed to be in Split city centre and I was torn between three hotels, yes all with rooftop pools!
 Obviously!
 The Ambassador – to the left of the city.
-(Whose pool was actually was only the 3rd floor was the favourite for sofas and chilling) Corona – in the Center with the best pool with a view.
+Whose pool was actually turned out to be only on the 3rd floor but surrounded by a wonderful lounging area.
+Corona – in the Center with the best pool with a view.
 And the Brigg Boutique to the right of Split city.
 Sitting just up from Bracvice beach.
-The only sand beach!
-I went with the latter due to its location and being the cheapest at the time.
-Just a 10 minute walk to the ferry port, 15 to the city centre and 10 minute the other way to a world of bars and clubs (not that we utilised those in the end).
+The only sand beach in Split.

-However the pool in reality was disappointingly small and could have been an infinity pool but they have blocked the view while you are in it.
-Which made no sense but made for a funny Insta story!
-But it does work as an end of day dip and sip on some bubbles pool!
-This is very much a great city base hotel in Split town.
+However the pool in reality was disappointingly small.
+It could have been an incredible infinity pool but the view is blocked while you are in it.
+Which made no sense but made for a funny pictures.
+It does work well as an end of day dip and sip on some bubbles pool!
 If you want a lazy pool day in between exploring then either of the other two hotels would be better.

 The breakfast was small but full of choice.
 Including bubbles – which being there for my birthday would have been rude not to!
 Nice shady outside area to enjoy it in too.